kapozade/dotnet-api-template/README.md

 * You can enable open telemetry (Check [Template Options](https://github.com/kapozade/dotnet-api-template#template-options)).

-* You can define database option by selecting one of the choice.
+* You can define database by selecting one of the available options.
 (Check [Template Options](https://github.com/kapozade/dotnet-api-template#template-options)).
 Current options are PostgreSQL and MySQL.
 Default value is MySQL.

 ## Requirements
 The basic template depends on below resources.